We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Koilonychia affects the shape of nails.
 The nails start to curve like a spoon.
 Possible causes include nutritional deficiencies and autoimmune conditions.

-In some cases, resolving the problems means the nails will start to grow normally again.
+In some cases, resolving the problems means the nails will start to grow as usual again.

 Find out more here about what causes koilonychia and what to do about it.